Battle of the Trouée de Charmes: Battle

 During the night of 24/25 August, the French continued a bombardment and Castelnau concentrated the Second Army against the centre of the 6th Army.
-Castelnau launched an early morning attack to take Rozelieures; the attack succeeded but the Germans counter-attacked and retook Rozelieures.
+Castelnau launched an early morning attack to take Rozelieures; the attack succeeded but the Germans counter-attacked and retook the village.
 Castelnau attacked both German flanks with the XV Corps and XVI Corps.
 This had a devastating effect on the morale of the Bavarians, who had expected to be in pursuit of a defeated enemy.
-The Bavarian centre was kept under constant artillery fire by the French, and at 3:00 p.m., the French regained Rozelieures from the 6th Army, which suffered casualties of 2,500 men killed; on 26 August, Rupprecht ordered a retreat.
+The Bavarian centre was kept under constant artillery fire by the French, and at 3:00 p.m., the French took Rozelieures again, the 6th Army suffering casualties of 2,500 men killed; on 26 August, Rupprecht ordered a retreat.